spamegg1/reviews/README.md

 There was only one useful Lesson.
 It's a scenario where two instructors are play-acting as software engineer and client.
 They go through the design decisions of a Library ID card/book checkout system.
 It actually made a lot of sense.
 This was extremely similar to what they did in the Software Construction 1,2 classes.

 *Spam's recommendation:* Do not take this.
 Total waste of time.
-But let me know if you figure out the audio-book version!
+You can listen to The Joy of Painting with Bob Ross if you have trouble going to sleep.

 ### <a name="laff"></a> LAFF - On programming for Correctness
 https://www.edx.org/course/laff-on-programming-for-correctness